Active Member Benefits

 Beneficiaries receive a lump-sum payment of $100,000.00.
 This is in addition to state and federal benefits for an on-duty death.
 This lump-sum payment goes to whomever is listed on the member’s enrollment form.

 In addition to the lump-sum benefit for on-duty death, the spouse and minor children share a monthly pension equal to the service retirement that the decedent would have been entitled to receive.
 (The member is automatically vested with 15 years of service in a line-of-duty death, if the member has less than 15 years of service.)
 As long as both spouse and one or more dependents survive, an additional one-third of the monthly retirement annuity shall be paid to the dependents in equal shares.

 If an active TESRS member's death occurs when the member is not performing emergency service for the department, the member's designated beneficiaries in the TESRS database are eligible to receive a lump-sum cash benefit.

 If the active member

-is vested and age 55 or older at the time of off-duty death, the surviving
+is vested and age 55 or older at the time of off-duty death, and their sole designated beneficiary is their spouse, then the surviving

 would have received if the decedent had retired on the date of death.